clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/documentation/basic.rst

 * Use descriptive headings.

 * Follow all headings with at least one paragraph of content.
-There should never be to consecutive headings.
+There should never be two consecutive headings.

 * Separate the link and the target definition.
 All target definitions must be included at the end of the file.
 See :ref:`cross` for details.